The Best Homemade Brownie Recipe

 This post may contain affiliate sales links.
 Please read my disclosure policy.

 I love love love this Homemade Brownie Recipe for so many reasons and have been using this particular recipe for years.
 It’s a really simple 1-bowl recipe that yields brownies that bake up thick with lightly crispy edges and super soft centers.
+Here are some other reasons why these are the best!

-A note about Chocolate
+A Note About Chocolate

 I’d highly recommend seeking out the best baking chocolate you can find for this brownie recipe.
 The better the quality chocolate, the more decadent, richer, and more delicious these become.
 Also, I’m a big believer in GO BIG OR GO HOME.
 Ghirardelli and Scharffen Berger are great brands.